tremor-rs/tremor-runtime/docs/Configuration.md

 # Configuring Tremor

-This is a short canned synopsis of tremor cofiguration.
+This is a short canned synopsis of tremor configuration.

 Tremor supports dynamic reconfiguration since v0.4.